-Acyclovir (also referred to as aciclovirum or acycloguanosine) is an antiviral drug used for the treatment of herpes simplex virus infections.
+Acyclovir is an antiviral drug used to treat herpesvirus infections.
+It works by interfering with the synthesis of the virus DNA.
 In humans, acyclovir is used to treat the varicella zoster virus (chickenpox) and herpes zoster virus (shingles).
-Since Marek's disease virus is also a herpes virus, it has been studied for it's use in the treatment of Marek's Disease in birds.